- Sampling a glass of red in Cahors – home of Malbec

 Faultless service from start to finish!
 The guides went the extra mile to ensure everybody was smiling all of the time.

-Sarlat is a bustling medieval town, its unique architecture is amongst the best preserved in France as it was the first town to attain World Heritage status.
+Sarlat is a bustling and perfectly preserved medieval town, its unique architecture is amongst the best preserved in France as it was the first town to attain World Heritage status.
 Narrow twisting alley ways open up into small secluded courtyards and at the centre a large open square is often filled with musicians and entertainers.
 It is a great place to relax with an ice-cream or stretch your legs in its meandering streets.

 In the evening we will meet our fellow Skedaddlers over some local cuisine and to perhaps sample some of the wares produced in the local vineyards that surround the town and chat about the week ahead.